 The Solution:

-4. Difficulty Nurturing New Leads
+Challenge 4: Difficulty Nurturing New B2B Sales Leads

 Now, the question arises: How can you effectively nurture these leads and keep them from falling off the radar?